-- 47. An entity shall apply this Standard for annual financial statements covering periods beginning on or after January 1, 2008.
+- 47. An entity shall apply this International Public Sector Accounting Standard for annual periods beginning on or after January 1, 2008.
 Earlier application is encouraged.
-If an entity applies this Standard for a period beginning before January 1, 2008, it shall disclose that fact. - 47A.
-Paragraph 1 was amended by "Improvements to IPSASs" issued in January 2010.
-An entity shall apply that amendment for annual financial statements covering periods beginning on or after January 1, 2011.
-If an entity applies the amendment for a period beginning before January 1, 2011, it shall disclose that fact and apply for that earlier period paragraph 3 of IPSAS 28, "Financial Instruments: Presentation," paragraph 1 of IPSAS 8, and paragraph 3 of IPSAS 30, "Financial Instruments: Disclosures."
-An entity is encouraged to apply the amendments prospectively. - 48.
-When an entity adopts the accrual basis of accounting as defined by IPSASs for financial reporting purposes subsequent to this effective date, this Standard applies to the entity's annual financial statements covering periods beginning on or after the date of adoption.
+If an entity applies this Standard for a period beginning before January 1, 2008, it shall disclose that fact. - 48.
+When an entity adopts the accrual basis of accounting, as defined by International Public Sector Accounting Standards, for financial reporting purposes, subsequent to this effective date, this Standard applies to the entity's annual financial statements covering periods beginning on or after the date of adoption.